TimvanSteenbergen/baseapplication/README.md

 |Start your app!|Doubleclick the .mpr|

 ## Post installation
-Optional, but necessary to use the emailservice and other services:
+* Optional: browse through the modules and remove whatever you do not need.
-* Log in to your application as administrator (local with MxAdmin will do) and get yourself a consumer-account.
+* If you want to use any of the location-, email- or other services: Log in to your application as administrator (local with MxAdmin will do) and get yourself a consumer-account.